KYoussefAI/amazon-reviews-streaming-pipeline/README.md

 ### MongoDB for prediction storage

 MongoDB stores flexible prediction documents containing text metadata, product information, model outputs, confidence metadata, and timestamps.
 This makes it practical for dashboard queries and evolving schema requirements.

-### Flask over Streamlit for the final interface

-Streamlit was useful for prototyping, but the final project uses Flask/JavaScript to match the project requirement and provide a more professional, controllable web interface.

 ### Majority Vote Ensemble for batch evaluation